-Outside the world of betting chance is measured in percentages.
-For example, if you throw a coin the chance for a tail is 50% and the one for a head is also 50%.
-We have two possible outcomes which total chance is 100%.
-Remember that the sum of all possible outcomes (expressed in percentages) for each event is equal to 100%!
+Outside the world of betting, the chance is measured in percentages.
+For example, if you throw a coin, the chance for a tail is 50%, and the one for a head is also 50%.
+We have two possible outcomes of which total chance is 100%.
+Remember that the sum of all possible results (expressed in percentages) for each event is equal to 100%!

 Odds are a reflection of the chance or the possibility for a certain outcome of an event!
 In any event, each outcome has a certain chance to happen.
 Odds are interpretations of those chances, i.e. bookmakers form odds by which they determine the chances of an event’s result.